 A new hospital was occupied July 1, 1979.
 It was built as a general/surgical facility on U.S. 62 by the city of Piggott.
 It was managed by an administrator and a general health care board appointed by the city.
 The first administrator was Betty Reams, followed by James Magee.
 The hospital was a general medical/surgical facility and included obstetrics; however, this was discontinued several years ago.
 The present director of nursing is Tonny Dement, APN.

 During the past few years, the hospital system has expanded to include home health care providers and rural health clinics.
 It is now very active in Clay County, Arkansas, and Campbell, Missouri.
-The hospital system includes clinics in most medical and surgical specialties with visiting specialists as providers, in addition to its active staff, which now includes Doctors Duckworth, Muse, Sheridan, Blake, Mallard, Dewitt, Lawrence and others.
+The hospital system includes specialty clinics with visiting specialists in most medical and surgical specialties, in addition to its active staff, which now includes Doctors, Muse, Sheridan, Blake, Dewitt, Lawrence, Beach, and others.

 The Piggott Hospital System is now approximately 55 years of age.
 Certainly one would not have dreamed of the progress and advancement of medical care during these 55 years.
 One could not dream nor imagine some of the things that are now being done, such as diagnostic procedures, drugs and medication, transportation, communication, knowledge of disease, etc. The Piggott Hospital System has always attempted to expand and advance with medical knowledge and procedures.